 Social skills training and groups – these groups usually work better with the higher functioning individuals with ASD, often using role play, or re-enacting situations, to help train the individual about social skills and appropriate responses.

 Speech and Language Therapy – most individuals with autism have some form of communication delay and many have cognitive difficulties.
 A speech and language therapist/pathologist will work on speech and language difficulties, literacy difficulties, social skills, alternative forms of communication, and usually be involved in any ongoing therapy programs.

 Occupational Therapy – occupational therapists will help individuals develop daily living skills and self care skills.
 Occupational therapists will also be part of certain therapy approaches such as Sensory Integration.

 There are many startegies, activities, resources and ideas for helping individuals with autism.
 Try not to get hung up one type of treatement or therapy, or believe in miracle cures.
 Often it is good to use different programs or treatmetns and find the parts that best fit the individual to address their particular problems with communication.
 There are many things that can be done to improve an individual’s communication, understanding and well-being.
-For many children with autism, good and early intervention means that they can achieve at school and go on to lead independent and active lives and gain employment when they reach adulthood.
+For many children with autism, good and early intervention means that they can achieve their goals at school and go on to lead independent and active lives and gain employment when they reach adulthood.

 For more information about autism and other communication difficulties, and ideas and strategies to help communication, see our Resources, or for specific fact-sheets with helpful hints about Autism go to the Autism Downloads section.